DataDog/integrations-core/system_core/README.md

 portion of the cores.

-Note that `*.total` metrics should still reflect accurate values in that situation and only per-core metrics are affected.
+Note that `*.total` metrics should still reflect accurate values in the above situation, and only per-core metrics are affected.

-Users with this type of configuration are advised to set up the [Windows Performance Counters integration][11] to track counters inside the `Processor Information` in order to get accurate per-core metrics.
+Datadog recommends that users with this type of configuration set up the [Windows Performance Counters integration][11] to track counters inside the `Processor Information`.
+This enables users to get accurate per-core metrics.

 [1]: https://raw.githubusercontent.com/DataDog/integrations-core/master/system_core/images/syscoredash.png